cacttus/BR2/project/devlog.md

                 * /cache
                 * package.xml

+* Removed the app package's cache, and config.  these should really be hard coded.
 * Fully Replaced AppMain with Scene().
 * Got a majority of the replaced code to compile.
 * Unfortunately, OpenGL contexts require a Window in SDL.
 This is similar functionality with Windows OpenGL which requires a DC.
 A good reason, if any, to switch to Vulkan.
 * Fully reimplemented project paths in the ApplicationPackage.
 * Started a StringWrapper class, but abandoned.  *NOTE* StringWrapper was needed for hash algorithms.
 Without it, we're flying blind by possible hash collisions in _HashMap_.
+* Renamed engine, and namespace to "BR2"

 *2/11/2020*
 * Removed "app"